-- 1. Paper-cut designs and quilling have the potential, depending on the design to align with either of the categories.
-The key design element is whether the design is 2-dimensional or 3-dimensional. - 2.
-Paper twist articles made from a kit or directions in a craft book or store ARE NOT original and are not appropriate in the Visual Arts Paper exhibit area.
-Scrapbooks are also not eligible for Visual Arts Paper and should be exhibited in Visual Arts Scrapbooking. - 3.
+- 1. Paper-cut designs and quilling have the potential, depending on the design, to align with either of the categories.
+The key design element is whether the design is 2-dimentional or 3-dimentional. - 2.
+Paper twist articles made from a kit or directions in a craft book or store ARE NOT original and not appropriate in the Visual Arts Paper exhibit area.
+Scrapbooks are also not eligible in Visual Arts Paper but should be exhibited in Visual Arts Scrapbooking. - 3.
 If creating origami, folded pieces should either be used to create a bigger project such as a mobile or wreath, or multiple pieces of origami should be displayed.
 Exceptions would be if exhibitor created their own folding pattern.

-Visual Arts Quilting - You Can Quilt (Level 1) (SF 50331A & SF 50344B)
+Visual Arts Quilting - You Can Quilt (Level 1) (SF 50331a)

 Exhibit one of the following quilting options.
-All exhibits should include a card which 1) identifies the quilt as an original design created by the exhibitor; as a pattern created by someone else; OR as a pattern that has been adapted by the exhibitor.
-AND 2) identifies type of batting used.
+All exhibits should include a card which 1) Identifies the item as an original design created by the exhibitor; as a pattern created by someone else; OR as a pattern that has been adapted by the exhibitor.
+AND 2) Identifies the type of batting used.
 The item may be quilted using any method - tie, hand, or machine quilted.
 All work must be completed by the 4-H member.
 Exhibit one of the following:

-- A Doll Quilt (maximum size of 24" x 30"); OR - A Baby Quilt (maximum size 48" x 48"); OR - A Quilted Table Runner (maximum size of 18" x 36"); OR - A small Wall Hanging (square or rectangular (maximum size of 36" x 36").
+- A Doll Quilt (maximum size of 24" x 30"); OR - A Baby Quilt (maximum size of 48"x 48"); OR - A Quilted Table Runner (maximum size of 18" x 36"); OR - A small Wall Hanging (square or rectangular (maximum size of 36" x 36").
 Hanging should include tabs or a pocket on the back for it to be hung.

-Visual Arts Quilting - Quilting the Best Better (Level 2) (SF 50331B)
+Visual Arts Quilting - Quilting the Best Better (Level 2) (SF 50331b)

 Exhibit one of the following quilting options.
-All exhibits should include a card which 1) identifies if the quilt as an original design created by the exhibitor as a pattern created by someone else; OR as a pattern that has been adapted by the exhibitor; 2) Identifies the type of batting used; AND 3) Provides details on any special techniques that were used (applique, embroidery, free-motion quilting, etc.).
+All exhibits should include a card which 1) Identifies the item as an original design created by the exhibitor as a pattern created by someone else; OR as a pattern that has been adapted by the exhibitor; 2) Identifies the type of batting used; AND 3) Provides details on any special techniques that were used (applique, embroidery, free-motion quilting, etc.).
 The item may be quilted using any method - tie, hand, or machine quilted.
 All work must be completed by the 4-H member.
 Exhibit one of the following:

-- A Lap Quilt (width ranging from 42-58"; length ranging from 56-70"); OR - A Large Quilted Wall Hanging (can be rectangular or square, sized larger than 36" x 36").
-Hanging should include tabs or a pocket on the back in order for it to be hung; OR - A Quilt that fits any size bed (Twin, Double, Queen or King).
+- A Lap Quilt (width ranging from 42" 58" length ranging from 56" 70"): OR - A Large Quilted Wall Hanging (can be rectangular or square, sized larger than 36" x 36").
+Hanging should include tabs or a pocket on the back for it to be hung; OR - A Quilt that fits any size bed (Twin, Double, Queen or King).